Body Structure of Women: Complete Guide to Frame Size and Proportions

 - • Small wrist and ankle circumference

-- • Often appear "petite" even at average height
+- • Often appear petite even at average height

 - • Can look overwhelmed by bulky fabrics